stavan123/HandWrittingRecognitionCNN/README.md

 <<<<<<< HEAD
-# Handwritten Text Recognition with TensorFLow
+# Handwritten Text Recognition with
 =======
 # Handwritten Text Recognition with TensorFLow
 >>>>>>> 5a60e373417130f4a90e579905977b352bba59e5